tomzox/Python-Quota/README.md

 ## Module information

-<B>The module is still under development.</B> Work is still required for
+<B>The module is still under development.</B>
-automated setup, especially for platforms other than Linux.
-Also the interface design still needs to be made "pythonic".
+In particular, interface design still needs to be made "pythonic".

 List of supported operating systems and file systems: